FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 > Is S3 the estimation of phytoplankton and cyanobacteria are, uncorrelated as different band set can be used.
 While S2 there will be always a correlation which does not correspond to actual correlation of variables in water bodies, as phytoplankton type (blue algal, differs than PC-rich cyanobacteria. [@soria-perpinya_validation_2021] ???
 Narrower bands of S3 facilitate finding specific features in water leaving radiance. [@soria-perpinya_validation_2021] S3 algorithms can serve as further validation of S2 when spatial consistency of both is studied.

+## Study Area (Río Negro)

+[@Agustina_Sismande]: Río Negro is a lotic system with the biggest water flow in Uruguay, with 930 m³/s and approximate length of 750 km.
+Its main land use are dedicated to agriculture (celulosis production).
+Its water is mainly used for human consumption, irrigation and industrial use (energy generation).
+Reservoir:
+  * Rincón del Bonete: 1,070 km²;
+  * Palmar: 320 km²;
+  * Baygorria: 100 km²;

+## Variables
+[@Agustina_Sismande]: Kaz90 is the depth on which 90% of incident light is absorbed by water and can be obtained by S2 `C2RCC` (Case 2 Regional Coastal Colour).
+Due to the low reflectivity of water, atmospheric correction in water quality remote sensing is a key process.
+S2-2A (sen3cor); 1C (TOA) using C3RCC version 2x for turbid water was used.

 **Qué son los Water Quality Parameters (WQP)?**